Titaniys/Titaniys/README.md

 ![photo_2022-01-03 17 56 22](https://user-images.githubusercontent.com/22453570/147945951-5f79588b-c7c4-4806-9b9b-e60f68a11ccb.jpeg)

 ## I'm an iOS developer from Russia
-- 🚕 I’m currently working on Wheely
+- 🚕 I’m currently working at Wheely
-- 🌱 I’m currently learning how to become a stronger developer
+- 📚 I’m learning how to become a stronger developer
 - 🥅 I like to practice on LeetCode
 - ⚡ Fun fact: I love to travel 🧳  and snowboarding 🏂